Provably Learning Attention with Queries: Learning Attention with Queries

 \begin{theorem} Assuming $\vv^\star \neq \vzero$, given access to a value query oracle $\mq(X) = \amq(X)$, the parameters $\mW^\star$ and $\vv^\star$ are exactly learnable in polynomial-time with $O(d^2)$ value queries. \end{theorem}

 \begin{proof} The algorithm has two phases.
 The first phase is trivial, and recovers $\vv^\star$ using one-row or length-one queries.
-The second phase recovers $\mW^\star$ column–by–column using two–row or length-two queries.
+The second phase recovers $\mW^\star$ column–by–column using two-row or length-two queries.

 \emph{(i) Identifying $\vv^\star$.} With $N=1$ the softmax weight is $1$, so $f_{\mW,\vv}([\vx^\top])=\vx^\top\vv$ and is independent of $\mW$.
 Query the $d$ one–row inputs $X=[\be_i^\top]$ for $i=1,\dots,d$ to obtain $y= \vv_i^\star$.
 Hence, the vector $\vv^\star$ is recovered with $d$ VQs.